How AR Will Redefine FOOH Advertising in 2025

 For example, a geo-located collecting game (such as Pokémon GO) could encourage users to gather 50 virtual coins scattered around the city.
 Once completed, they receive a 10% discount for their next shopping trip.
 This kind of gamification not only grabs attention but also drives real-world interaction with brands.

 By combining AR and Fake OOH Advertising, brands can craft campaigns that resonate emotionally with their audiences.
-Whether it’s letting users “experience” a product, explore an adventure, or interact with a brand’s vision, the storytelling becomes more vivid, memorable, and shareable.
-These interactive narratives also encourage longer engagement times, giving brands more opportunities to leave a lasting impression while showcasing their creativity and innovation.
+Storytelling makes a product feel real.
+It lets users explore adventures and connect with a brand’s vision.
+This approach makes the story more vivid, memorable, and easy to share.

 3. Data-driven insights

 To put this into another example: An interactive FOOH ad for a makeup item could have a QR code on its OOH advertisement.
-You scan it and a game starts appearing on the OOH ad, people need to collect falling items with a bucket, once they collect 10 items they get a 10% voucher to be redeemed indoors.
+You scan the OOH ad, and a game pops up.
+Players collect falling items with a bucket.
+After gathering 10 items, they earn a 10% voucher to use indoors.
 Brands can track how many people scanned the code and how many went to redeem the offer at a nearby store.
-This doesn’t just measure the AR experience – it also shows how effective the FOOH ad was at grabbing attention and driving action into local stores.
-Plus, AR can indirectly help brands track how people are interacting with their OOH ads in general, which wasn’t something they could easily and quickly before.

 The best part?
 Brands can use this data in real time to tweak their campaigns.
 If fewer people than expected are scanning the QR code, they can update the FOOH ad or make the AR experience more exciting.
-This doesn’t just make the current campaign better – it also gives brands a head start on making even smarter, more effective ads in the future.
+This doesn’t just make the current campaign better.
+It also gives brands a head start on making even smarter, more effective ads in the future.

 4. Global Scalability with Minimal Adjustments